-- Puppies and kittens less than four months of age may require additional booster vaccinations compared to an adult pet and these are included as part of our Puppy and Kitten Starter Package
+- Puppies and kittens less than four months of age may require additional booster pet vaccinations compared to an adult pet and these are included as part of our Puppy and Kitten Starter Package

 We will always strive to give you the most consistent care possible, but we also feel it necessary to ensure our employees have a good quality of life so they are happy and better able to serve you.
 For this reason, you may not always see the same veterinarian, especially if you require a very specific time and date for your appointment.
 During the booking process, you will always be able to make the choice as to which veterinarian you book with.

 Deciding when to say goodbye to a beloved family member is the most difficult part of the pet parenting experience and our team is here to help you through that process in a comfortable, compassionate, and non-judgmental way.
-We provide both in-home palliative care and in-home euthanasia for our member pets.
-However, we do not provide these services for non-member pets at this time.
+We provide both in-home palliative care and in-home pet euthanasia for our member pets.
+However, we do not provide these mobile vet services for non-member pets at this time.

-Our personalized vet services are provided by the team of licensed and experienced veterinarians at the Mobile Veterinary Services of Ottawa, and other well-trained pet care professionals.
+Our personalized mobile vet services are provided by the team of licensed and experienced veterinarians at the Mobile Veterinary Services of Ottawa, and other well-trained pet care professionals.

 Treatwell vets have also gone a step further in their training.
 All our vets are Fear Free certified practitioners.

 Fear Free veterinary care requires pet care professionals to be highly aware of a pet’s fear, anxiety, and stress, and use a combination of techniques to reduce these feelings whenever possible during pet care procedures.